michaelschung/apod-map/README.md

 - The JSON blob is then fed through the [OpenAI API](https://platform.openai.com/docs/overview), which does its best to extract location data.
 - Finally, the location data is plotted onto the map as clickable pins.
 - (Additionally, each month of processed data is stored via [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database).
 Previously-processed months are fetched directly from the database to save on API calls.)

-## View the map!

-This app is publicly hosted as a [Render](https://render.com/) app -- feel free to [check it out here](https://apod-map.onrender.com/)!

-Please note:
-- This app spins down with inactivity, so it may take a while to boot up if no one's accessed it for a while.
-- The app relies on the [OpenAI API](https://platform.openai.com/docs/overview) to extract location data.
-By default, this is using my personal API key, so apologies if that runs out of credits.

 ## Running locally